Cloudspotting-on-Mars/Cloudspotting-on-Mars.github.io/about.md

 * Want to stay up to date on announcements (we'll post them here, too) or dive further into the project?
 Checkout out our [Github page](https://github.com/Cloudspotting-on-Mars) for more information.

 ## Contact us
 Questions or comments about the project?
 Want to share your experience?
-Send me an email to [marek.j.slipski@jpl.nasa.gov](mailto:marek.j.slipski@jpl.nasa.gov)).
+Send us an email at [cloudspottingonmars@gmail.com](mailto:cloudspottingonmars@gmail.com)).